hhorak/easyjira/README-why.md

 Comment added to the issue RHELPLAN-158807.
 ```

-And you can then check the API calls done during the way (blank lines added for better readability):
+And you can then check the API calls done during the way:

 ```
 $ cat /tmp/apicalls.py